netgen-layouts/layouts-docs/upgrades/upgrade_110_120.rst

 ~~~~~~~~~~~~~

 * Minimum supported PHP version is now 7.3
+* Minimum supported version of eZ kernel is now 7.5.7 (and with it, eZ Platform HTTP Cache Bundle 1.0)
 * Block plugin interface method
   ``Netgen\Layouts\Block\BlockDefinition\Handler\PluginInterface::getExtendedHandlers``
   changed the return type hint from ``array`` to a backwards compatible